andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 I will create this file as a subfolder under my *proxmox* folder.

-This is now the content of my proxmox subfolder:
+This is now the content of my proxmox folder:

 ```bash
 andreasm@linuxmgmt01:~/terraform/proxmox$ tree -L 1